Los Angeles Post Traumatic Stress Disorder Attorney

 You may be able to qualify under the Social Security Administration’s listing for anxiety-related disorders.
 However, you must be able to establish that you suffer from severe anxiety, and that this makes it difficult for you to live a normal life.
 Merely suffering from frequent nightmares, or feeling depressed, may not be sufficient.

 You must also prove that there is a marked limitation in daily living, social functioning, or concentration, persistence, or pace or that your symptoms leave you completely unable to function independently outside your home.
 Unfortunately, most Social Security Disability (SSDI/SSD) and SSI claims are denied at the initial claim and reconsideration levels so most claims will need to go in front of an administrative law judge.
+That is where we come in.

 You may also qualify for a medical-vocational allowance which means that your claim is approved because the agency finds that your condition makes it difficult for you to work and earn a living.
 It is important that your symptoms of PTSD be severe, and you frequently suffer from anxiety, concentration problems, memory problems, and other issues that affect your ability to work and be productive.